imarc/ops/README.md

 ## The Dashboard

-The dashboard, available at [https://ops.imarc.io](https://ops.imarc.io) will show you all projects and let you manage services.
+The dashboard available at [https://ops.imarc.io](https://ops.imarc.io) will show you all projects and let you manage services.

 ## The Services